binertia/nvimhub/README.md

 # nvimhub
 WIP :: error :: thread panic in service(rust) when github api at limit

-fetch to extract Neovim plugin information from gitHub and serve it as a JSON
+Personal use :: If you also lazy to open github for check nvim new plugin. just fetch it to terminal you can change search subject by replace my argument and curl when you need. fetch to extract Neovim plugin information from gitHub and serve it as a JSON

 ## 🦍 ## APE choose golang for API gateway